dlakic/bc-policy-selection/readme.md

-# Policy-Based Blockchain selection Framework
+# Policy-based Blockchain selection Framework

 This is a node.js based web application that allows to define policies for automated blockchain selection.